DKatzlberger/Project_Y/README.md

 ancestry_column: column_with_ancestry  # Genetic, Self_reported
 # Input
 data_path: your/data/path.h5ad         # The script only works with .h5ad files
+tech: omics_type                       # For normalization of the values the omics is required
 # Output
 output_directory: your/save/location   # The script will create a directory at this place
 ```
+If some settings

 ***2. Data:***